Nice to meet you.

 Business professionals say great storytelling captures their focus and keeps them engaged

-When we don’t have content that truly engages us, we end up multitasking —which is really bad news for business.
+When we don’t have content that truly engages us, we multitask, which is bad news for business.

-The more we attempt to divide our attention, the less we retain whatever it was we were trying to learn.
+The more we attempt to divide our attention, the less we retain what we were trying to learn.
 That lack of focus can lead to poor comprehension and a decrease in productivity.
 Our survey found that 95 percent of business professionals multitask during meetings, and roughly one in three multitaskers report losing track of the information discussed in those meetings.

 Even worse, one in five admit to later making critical errors in their work because they weren’t paying full attention.